Awaishaq90/crm-marketing-automation/README.md

 ```

 5. **Set up the database:**
-   - Run all migrations in `supabase/migrations/` in your Supabase dashboard
+   - Run all migrations in `supabase/migrations/` in your Supabase dashboard (including the latest `007_add_search_indexes.sql` for optimized search performance)
    - Or use the Supabase CLI: `supabase db push`

 6. **Start the development server:**